EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

 ## Representing File and Directory Names: `fw_seq` and `quoted`
 There are several challenges with representing file and directory names in a phrase.
 First, the user may or may not represent them with some kind of escaping characters around them.
-For example, to move to the directory "blue" they could say:
+For example: to move to the directory "blue" they might say:

 ~~~
 go to 'blue'